 Name of person responsible for this submission:

 Program (e.g. Accounting), if applicable:

 Program Director, if applicable:

 Department:

 Department Chair:

 Course Number (e.g. ACCT 4390):

 Course Title:

 Brief Course Description:

 Course Learning Outcome Related to Work-Based Learning:

 Will all sections of the course receive the Work-Based Learning designation?
 Yes No

 If no, list all instructors whose section/s will receive the designation:

 Will multiple sections of this course be taught in any given semester: Yes No

 For the following categories, please select the activity that most closely aligns with what will be expected in this course:

 Contact Hours Associated with the Work Site:

 30 or less contact hours

 31-50 contact hours

 51-100 contact hours

-&lt;sup>2 Henderson, A., & Trede, F. (2017).
+2 Henderson, A., & Trede, F. (2017).
 Strengthening Attainment of Student Learning Outcomes during Work-Integrated Learning: A Collaborative Governance Framework across Academia, Industry and Students.
 Asia-Pacific Journal of Cooperative Education, 18(1), 73-80.

 101 or more contact hours

-Are students required to complete a critical reflection a assignment?
+Are students required to complete a critical reflection assignment?

 Yes No

-Dissemination of the critical reflection assignment: Shared with a small group (cohort) Shared with the faculty member r and/or Work Supervisor
+Dissemination of the critical reflection assignment:

+Shared with the faculty member and/or Work Supervisor

+Shared with a small group (cohort)

 Shared in class

-Publicly shared (outside of class, e.g., conference press Publicly shared (publication) entation)
+Publicly shared (outside of class, e.g., conference presentation)

+Publicly shared (publication)

-Faculty / Work Supervisor Feedback: None
+Faculty / Work Supervisor Feedback:

+None

 General and Limited

-Specific to course project but not iterative

-Specific to course project and iterative

-Extensive, specific, and iterative
+Specific to course project but not iterative Specific to course project and iterative Extensive, specific, and iterative